nurhat/Recaptcha-noCAPTCHA/README.md

 Recaptcha-noCAPTCHA
 ===================

-Sample C# MVC application for Google's new version of reCAPTCHA called noCAPTCHA — Edit
+Sample C# MVC application for Google's new version of reCAPTCHA called noCAPTCHA

 Edit following configuration elements in web.config before starting the project.